 Yes, all the existing trees will be removed for this project as they will not be viable after the reshaping of the site.
 Extensive consideration has been given to landscaping in the design.

 How will fire service access be maintained?

-Fire access will be maintained to and through the area, even under construction.
+Fire and emergency response access will be maintained to and through the area, even under construction.
 Existing fire hydrants are being maintained.
 Note that there are alternate fire access points to the Village Stroll near this same area (between Fanatyko and Mountain Riders).

 Where will the taxis and buses be temporarily relocated?